Glittering Footwear From Around the Globe

 Running through 2019

-The gleam of gold has seduced people all over the world.
+The gleam of gold has always seduced humanity.
 Treasured for its incorruptibility and remarkable shine, gold has been used ornamentally since time immemorial and as currency since at least the Bronze Age.
 Gold has ornamented the powerful and adorned the divine for thousands of years.
 But gold for shoes?
-Seems improbable.
+It seems improbable.
 Yet golden footwear has been central to expressions of status and style in numerous cultures.
 From royal shoes to fashionable sneakers, the gleam of golden footwear has been used to proclaim privilege and flaunt status worldwide.

 Did you know that the BSM has a streaming audio guide for this gallery available to all visitors free of charge (in English and in French)?
 Click here for more information.